whauf/DS2022_FInal_Project_TGC4MZ/README.md

   Health check: /health endpoint reliably returns service readiness.
   Load testing: Service remained stable under repeated bursts of 20–50 sequential requests.

+Tests: One test that runs is the test_equity_smoke which is to make sure the service is not on fire, hence the name smoke test.
+All this test does is test the approximat equity of AAs and the basic correctness of the Monte carlo engine.
+There is also test_range_files_load which is meant to ensure that the JSON files have loaded in correct and there is not a invalid submission

 Cloud Deployment (Extra Credit)